staking4all/harmony-one-validator-delegator-bot/README.md

 ## Information Available

-The bot provides rich information to ensure you are fully aware of how your delegations on validators are performing or as a validator what is your node status
+The bot provides rich information to ensure you are fully aware of how your delegations on validators are performing or as a validator what is your node status.
+The information also provides information related to rewards in relation to the median vote which in turn impact rewards.

 #### Example of delegator info
 ![](images/delegatorinfo.jpg)